laravel/nova-docs/4.0/metrics/defining-metrics.md

 ### Value Query Types

-Value metrics don't just ship with a `count` helper.
+Value metrics don't only ship with a `count` helper.
 You may also use a variety of other aggregate functions when building your metric.
+Let's explore each of them now.

 #### Average